 The good news is that the latest Windows 10 version will hijack your computer for only around 30 minutes.
 Microsoft has optimized the installation process and enabled many installation steps to run in the background.
 This means you can continue to use your machine for a lot longer before you have to restart.

-Once you’ve successfully upgraded to the Windows 10 Fall Creators Update, double-check all your privacy-related settings and restore your preferences.
+Once you’ve successfully upgraded to the Windows 10 October Update, double-check all your privacy-related settings and restore your preferences.
 You might also want to set up or disable new features.